Summer Safety with Water Babies

 With the skills and knowledge to make the right decisions about water safety, and make memories that will last a lifetime, for all the right reasons.

-The DPW campaign, created by the Royal Life Saving Society UK (RLSS UK), encourages parents, schools, leisure centres and communities to use its free water safety resources, to give children the skills to enjoy a lifetime of fun in the water.
+The DPW campaign, created by The Royal Life Saving Society (RLSS), encourages parents, schools, leisure centres and communities to use its free water safety resources, to give children the skills to enjoy a lifetime of fun in the water.

 No child should drown, and with the right water safety education – such as knowledge of the Water Safety Code – accidental drownings are preventable.
 Drowning Prevention Week is deliberately timed ahead of the school summer holidays when children spend more time outdoors and when vital water safety skills can help keep children safe.